Navigation

 Intent

 Religious Education makes a significant contribution to a child’s spiritual, moral, social and cultural development.
-The RE curriculum in Gilded Hollins follows the SACRE Wigan Agreed Syllabus, published in July 2017.
+The RE curriculum in Gilded Hollins follows the LPDS agreed syllabus, supported by Wigan Council, published in 2021.
 Our aim at Gilded Hollins is to work with children so that they understand what others believe in order to live in peace alongside each other.

 Our teaching of RE is based on an enquiry-based approach to learning.
 It focuses on improving standards of religious literacy and has an academic rigour that will equip children with the knowledge and skills to engage with religious issues worldwide.
 Our teaching of RE aims to ensure that our children have a sound knowledge and understanding of a variety of religious traditions and cultures.
 We give children the opportunities to discuss in detail religious beliefs, moral issues and ultimate questions.
 They are encouraged to contemplate their own and others’ viewpoints both religious and secular, and to practise the skills of listening with empathy and understanding.
 We aim to prepare children for life in modern Britain, giving them an understanding of events both national and global.